 \section{Abstract}

 The conversion of gravitational potential to kinetic energy results in an intracluster medium (ICM) gas with a characteristic temperature near 10 keV in the most massive galaxy clusters.
 X-ray observations, primarily from \chandra\ and \xmm, have revealed a wealth of information about the thermodynamics of this gas.
 However, two regimes remain difficult to study with current instruments: superheated gas well above 10~keV generated by shocks from major mergers, and distant systems strongly impacted by cosmological dimming.
-Relativistic corrections to the Sunyaev-Zel'dovich effect (\RSZe) produce a fractional spectral distortion in the cosmic microwave background at sub-millimeter and millimeter wavelengths that could offer a complimentary probe of both high temperature and high redshift ICM gas.
-Here we describe multi-band measurements of the \RSZe, including observations from the Fourier Transform Spectrometer on the \spire\ instrument, that constrain the ICM thermodynamics of the major merger \macs.
+Relativistic corrections to the Sunyaev-Zel'dovich effect (\RSZe) produce a fractional spectral distortion in the cosmic microwave background at submillimeter and millimeter wavelengths that could offer a complementary probe of both high-temperature and high-redshift ICM gas.
+Here we describe multiband measurements of the \RSZe, including observations from the Fourier Transform Spectrometer on the \spire\ instrument, that constrain the ICM thermodynamics of the major merger \macs.
 Within the seven observed lines of sight, we find an average temperature of \TSZm~$= 15.1\substack{+3.8\\-3.3}$~keV, which is consistent with the values obtained from X-ray measurements of the same regions, with \TChan~$=18.0\substack{+1.1\\-1.1}$~keV and \TXMM~$=13.9\substack{+0.9\\-0.9}$~keV.
-This work demonstrates that the \RSZe\ signal can be detected with moderate spectral resolution sub-millimeter data, while also establishing the utility of such measurements for probing superheated regions of the ICM.
+This work demonstrates that the \RSZe\ signal can be detected with moderate spectral resolution submillimeter data, while also establishing the utility of such measurements for probing superheated regions of the ICM.

 \keywords{Sunyaev-Zeldovich effect(1654) --- Cosmology(343) --- Galaxy Clusters(584) --- Extragalactic Astronomy(506) --- Intracluster Medium(858) --- X-ray Astronomy(1810) --- galaxies: clusters: individual: MACS J0717.5+3745}